gearnoodle/manual/shame.md

 Just recently, I joined a religious meeting for non-religious people.
 The folks there were extremely trusting and open.
 So in the meeting I opened my mouth.
+Because it felt like
 And got addicted to asking questions during the day.
 I even started to boast a bit, asking *too many* questions.
 So later I started to feel shame about **that**.